-One of the best ways to support our students is by considering a planned gift to the College.
+One of the best ways to support our students is by considering a planned gift to the University.
 Making a planned gift can be as simple as including Iona in your estate plans – a gift that costs you nothing right now and that could save you thousands of dollars in taxes later.

 Planned Giving – one of the most effective ways to create a legacy